nlesc-sherlock/cluster-analysis/clustit/README.md

 Contributing to clustit
 -----------------------
-The kernel tuner follows the Google Python style guide, with Sphinxdoc docstrings for module public functions.
+The <i>clustit</i> tool follows the Google Python style guide, with Sphinxdoc docstrings for module public functions.
 If you want to contribute to the project please fork it, create a branch including your addition, and create a pull request.

 The tests use relative imports and can be run directly after making